GeorgiaData/salesforce/README.md

 To add more fields:
     Click Connectors (plug icon) > Configure

+If adding new fields in SalesForce.
+In FormAssembly Connections click "Go to > Get New Salesforce Objects" Cut and paste the multi-select list from the Connectors page into the Build page.

 NOTE: The current form "help tips" differ slightly following updates from Maxine.